 Stage 1 of Project Inshore presents a national overview of key fisheries statistics.
-This includes a section profiling the key fisheries of the Cornwall district.
+This includes a section profiling the key fisheries of the Isles of Scilly district.
 A section of the report (1.2.1 - Data Uncertainties and Information Constraints) points out there are a number of problems when seeking to interpret national data to obtain an accurate picture of inshore landings, within the IFCA boundary.
 This discusses the challenge of defining what is 'inshore' and the limitations in landings data for the inshore fleet in particular.
 The best initial estimate of inshore landings is then taken from the MMO national landings database of all landings caught within the overlapping ICES statistical rectangles - a much larger area than the IFCA area.

 Even within this area there are problems with the data estimates, with some landings not being represented.
-Notably in the context of Cornwall, the recording of oyster landings from private fisheries may not be fully captured.

 Many under 10m vessels which are not required to fill in log books do submit monthly shellfish returns, but this data is not fully integrated into the national database.
-Instead it is the information from Registration of Buyers and Sellers (sales note returns) that is thought to form the main tool for estimating inshore landings, but not all landings may be recorded as there are minimum reporting levels (25kg for 'private consumption').
+Instead it is the information from Registration of Buyers and Sellers (sales note returns) that is thought to form the main tool for estimating inshore landings, but not all landings may be recorded as some may fall below minimum reporting levels (25kg for 'private consumption').